sebastiangreger/kirby3-commentions/README.md

 #### Page-specific list of comments

-To display and manage the comments for each page, add the following to the according blueprint in `site/blueprints/pages` (i.e. to every page blueprints where you want to use comments):
+To display and manage the comments for each page, add the following to the according blueprint in `site/blueprints/pages` (i.e. to all page blueprints where you want to use comments):

 ```yaml
 sections: